geopython/pygeoapi/CONTRIBUTING.md

 ## Code of Conduct

-Contributors to this project are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).
+Contributors to this project are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](https://www.osgeo.org/code_of_conduct).

-## Submitting bugs
+## Submitting Bugs

-### Due diligence
+### Due Diligence

 Before submitting a bug, please do the following: